Alfred Saker: Early life and consecration (1841 - 1842)

 In the early days of his Christian life, he had formed the desire to consecrate his powers to the service of Christ in Africa.
 He owed much to his highly esteemed pastor, the Rev. Thos.
 Horton.
 In this wish he was encouraged by his devoted wife.
-He was accepted by the Committee of the Baptist Missionary Society.
-Mr. and Mrs. Saker, then members of the Morice Square Baptist church, Devonport, offered themselves for the work.
+In 1843, with his wife, he was hired as a missionary by the Baptist Missionary Society and took a ship to Jamaica, before arriving at Port Clarence (Malabo) on Fernando Poo (island of Bioko, Equatorial Guinea) in 1844.
 It was the purpose of the missionary executive to use a small steamer in connection with mission work and Mr. Saker went out in the position of assistant missionary, combining with that the duties of engineer.